-position Associate Head Cross Country Coach/Assistant Track and Field Coach (Distance)
+position Head Cross Country Coach/Assistant Track and Field Coach (Distance/Mid-Distance)

 Alma Mater Toledo '03

-In 2015, Vergote coached the women’s cross country team to an eighth-place showing at the Great Lakes Regional in Madison, Wisconsin, led all season by the Minagawa twins, Minori and Sakiko, who paced the Scarlet and Gray during their final season on campus.
+In 2015, Mason Vergote coached the women’s cross country team to an eighth-place showing at the Great Lakes Regional in Madison, Wis., led all season by the Minagawa twins, Minori and Sakiko, who paced the Scarlet and Gray during their final season on campus.

-Prior to Iowa State, Vergote was the associate head coach for cross country and track and field at her alma mater from 2008-2012.
+Prior to Iowa State, Mason Vergote was the associate head coach for cross country and track and field at her alma mater from 2008-12.
 During her time on staff the Rockets won a pair of MAC cross country championships and qualified for the NCAA championships twice.
-Vergote was also an assistant coach at Manhattan College for three seasons.
+Mason Vergote was also an assistant coach at Manhattan College for three seasons.

-Vergote was a member of three nationally ranked Toledo cross country teams from 2000-2002.
-The Rockets won the Mid-American Conference Championship in 2001 and 2002 with Vergote finishing as MAC runner-up in 2002.
-She was a two-time NCAA Qualifier and MAC 10K champion in 2003.
+Mason Vergote was a member of three nationally ranked Toledo cross country teams from 2000-02.
+The Rockets won the Mid-American Conference Championship in 2001 and 2002 with Mason Vergote finishing as MAC runner-up in 2002.
+She was a two-time NCAA Qualifier and the MAC 10K champion in 2003.
 She is a member of the University of Toledo Athletic Hall of Fame.

-Vergote graduated in 2003 from the University of Toledo with a bachelor’s of science in education and biology.
+Mason Vergote graduated from the University of Toledo in 2003 with a bachelor’s of science in education and biology.
 She also holds a master’s degree in sports management from the University of Massachusetts and served as an intern in the compliance office at Ohio University for one year prior to coaching at Manhattan.
-Vergote lives in Columbus with her wife, Dr. Rebecca Mason, and their daughter, Lola.
+Mason Vergote lives in Columbus with her wife, Dr. Rebecca Mason Vergote, and their two children, Lola and Nico.

 2012-13: Assistant Coach, Iowa State